Ratankumar27/Weather-data-fetching-app-using-React-JS/README.md

 # Weather data fetching app using React JS
-Fetching data with the APi
+Fetching data with the API